deps/Berzerk/README.txt

 *** Period 2: Oct 14 to Oct 21
-- Draw droids
---- 4 direction animation, 4 frame idle animation with scanning eye
-- Droids added to the room
---- Randomly placed, using the same seed as the walls of the maze
-- Droids can move
-- Droid can bump into walls, or each other, and explode
-- Droid - player collisions
 - Droids can shoot
 --- Just a placeholder until score is added (see note on score below in period 3)